automatic-ripping-machine/automatic-ripping-machine/arm_wiki/ffmpeg.md

 Set to true to use ffmpeg instead of Handbreak
 Default value is *False*

+## FFMPEG_PRE_FILE_ARGS
+These are arguments that will be passed in before the `-i "file_name"` use them to control things like:

-## FFMPEG_ARGS
+## FFMPEG_POST_FILE_ARGS
-These are arguments that will be passed in after the `-i "file_name"` and before the output name, use them to control things like:
+These are arguments that will be passed in after the `-i "file_name"` and before the output file, use them to control things like:
 - subtitle/audio tracks to include in the final output file
 - encoded format of the final output file